TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 Extract the contents to C:\OTB (or another folder of your choice)

 Run the batch file "C:\OTB\otbenv.bat" from the command line in Windows in order to use the OTB commands in the CMD.
 This should set everything up for you correctly.
-If you receive any errors about locating DLL's you may have to follow the steps below to manually enter the patah system variables.
+If you receive any errors about locating DLL's when trying to import otbApplication in Python, you may have to follow the steps below to manually enter the path system variables.
 ```
 C:\OTB\otbenv.bat
 ```